 Alex Adsett Publishing Services offers advice to authors who need help understanding the publishing industry, the business of publishing or negotiating a publishing contract.
 It can provide reassurance that the agreement about to be signed is consistent with Australian publishing standards and has no hidden traps.
 With its broad publishing experience, AAPS can also help negotiate directly with your publisher, close a subsidiary rights deal, and review or amend existing contracts.
 Alex Adsett has successfully finalised author contracts, film agreements, translation and overseas deals, and all manner of licenses.
 If you have received a publishing contract or publishing offer, contact Alex on firstname.lastname@example.org.

-AAPS can offer advice on your initial publishing offer at capped rate of $130.
+– AAPS offers advice on your initial publishing offer at capped rate of $130.
 (This is for the offer document or email only).

-– If after a cursory initial assessment it appears likely AAPS will advise you not to sign acontract, you will be notified before incurring any charges, and given the opportunity to decide whether to continue with the contract review or not.
+– If after a cursory initial assessment it appears likely AAPS will advise you not to sign a contract, you will be notified before incurring any charges, and given the opportunity to decide whether to continue with the contract review or not.

 *Variations to Hourly Rate:

-(i) A discounted rate of $110/hour is available to members of the Queensland, Victorian and ACT Writers’ Centre, and members of the Australian Romance Writers Association.
+(i) A discounted rate of $120/hour is available to members of the Queensland, Victorian and ACT Writers’ Centre, and members of the Australian Romance Writers Association and Small Press Network.

 (ii) Author advances above $20,000: If the author is due to receive a total advance payment of $20,000 or more from the licensor (eg publisher or film producer), AAPS’s fee for services may be 5% of the total advance payment in lieu of the hourly rate (by agreement with you).

 What you get: